Vinimart/Vinimart/README.md

-# Welcome to my GitHub Profile! 👋
+# Welcome! 👋

 Hey there!
-I'm Vinicius, passionate software developer diving deep into Web3, blockchain, and gaming.
+I'm Vinicius, a passionate developer diving deep into Web3, Blockchain, Cloud and Game development!

 ## About Me ℹ️

-🚀 Currently exploring the exciting world of Web3 and GameFi.

 💻 Full stack & Blockchain Developer with 7 years of hands-on experience.

+☁️ Into building and managing scalable cloud environments.

 🎓 Graduated in Computer Networking and also Literature (yes, 🤷🏻‍♂️).